 The tumor has spread to the pelvic wall or the abdominal wall but not to the lymph nodes or other parts of the body (T4b, N0, M0).

 The tumor has spread to one or more regional lymph nodes but not to other parts of the body (any T, N1-3, M0).

 The tumor may or may not have spread to the lymph nodes but has spread to other parts of the body (any T, any N, M1).

 The doctor compares the cancerous tissue with healthy tissue.
 Healthy tissue usually contains many different types of cells grouped together.
 If the cancer looks similar to healthy tissue and contains different cell groupings, it is called differentiated or a low-grade tumor.
 If the cancerous tissue looks very different from healthy tissue, it is called poorly differentiated or a high-grade tumor.

-Many urologic surgeons classify a tumor’s grade based on the chance that the cancer will recur (come back after treatment) or progress (grow and spread), and plan their treatment based on the grade, using the following categories:
+Many urologic surgeons classify a tumor’s grade based on the chance that the cancer will recur or progress (grow and spread).
+They often plan treatment based on the grade, using the following categories:

 Papilloma.
 This is also called benign papillary urothelial neoplasm of low malignant potential (PUNLMP).
 This type of cancer may recur but has a low risk of progressing.